Chadtech/ChadTech-vSatz/README.md

   	CTRL then o                Open document

   	CTRL then Backspace        Backspace 6 times

   	SHIFT then Backspace       Backspace exponetially

   	SHIFT then plus/equal key  Add superscript, or return to text if in subscript

   	SHIFT then minus key       Add subscript, or return to text if in superscript

+  	TAB then g                 Change from latin to greek letters

 MATH SYMBOLS